top of page

 • 3 min read

 I opened the door to the deck to see what this summer morning presented for outdoor sitting in my glider as I enjoyed my coffee.
 A glance upward through the trees at the dark night sky, displayed the beautiful Moon hovering over the fields.
-I love the celestial scenes that present themselves so early in the morning as they
+I love the celestial scenes that present themselves so early in the morning as they create a beauty that captivates my mind and soul.
+The solitude of the early morning and nature’s exhibits become a sanctuary for me and allows me to ‘shut the door’ on current happenings and reminisce and experience renewed energy.

-“Momma, if you feel you can endure sitting up for the time it takes to shampoo your hair and then long enough for a home perm, I’ll be glad to do it for you.”
-“Yes, honey, I can do it, she answered.”
 Momma always enjoyed a new “do”. (looking farther back), Several years before her passing and before the cancer struck her, I drove to her house, an hour away, on her birthday because I wanted to take her to see a movie that she would relate to very closely because she knew some of the people in that movie and lived near them in Coalwood.
+Daddy left Mt.
+Airy NC and went to Coalwood to work for George L. Carter and as a result, he and Momma met.
+I included their story in my memoir.
 The movie is October Sky.
-Daddy began his work career at George Carter's mining business in Coalwood.
-But I also wanted to take her for a salon experience of having a fresh hairdo.
-Thenntly massaged her hair.
-I had curlers and perm solution ready, so I began the curling and all the while asking her if she was we went to lunch in the mall.
+And I also wanted to take her for a salon experience of having a fresh hairdo.
+Then we went to lunch in the mall.
 We had an emotional/spiritual lift that day.

-Back to the home perm.
-I arranged everything to make her comfortable while I shampooed and ge comfy, well as much as anyone could be in her condition.
-We made it through the process, that included light conversation and once the perm was complete, Momma raved about the transformation her auburn hair had undergone.
+We made it through the process that included light conversation and once the perm was complete, Momma raved about the transformation her auburn hair had undergone.
 I knew that the hands- on time and Father’s Spirit in me did His work.
 After getting her all gussied up as we like to say, her face radiated with a freshness that seemed to emerge from deep within.

 Heart stirring reflections cause me to embrace the beauty of my Momma.
 From a very young age, it seems, I was able to sense her times of grief and anguish over the storms of life.